AdobeDocs/experience-platform.en/help/data-governance/enforcement/auto-enforcement.md

 #### Pre-activation evaluation

-Once you reach at the **[!UICONTROL Review]** step when [activating a destination](../../destinations/ui/activation-overview.md), select **[!UICONTROL View applied policies]**.
+Once you reach the **[!UICONTROL Review]** step when [activating a destination](../../destinations/ui/activation-overview.md), select **[!UICONTROL View applied policies]**.

 ![View applied policies button in the activate destination workflow](../images/enforcement/view-applied-policies.png)

-A policy check dialog appears, showing you a preview of how your consent policies affect the consented audience of the activated audiences.
+A policy check dialog appears, showing you a preview of how your consent policies affect the consented audience of the audiences to be activated.

 ![Consent policy check dialog in the Platform UI](../images/enforcement/consent-policy-check.png)